HPC-Simlab/Tutorials/ALL/J_Simulation_Softwares/Ansys_Fluent.md

 ### Iterative mode <a name="4"></a>

-- Run `fluent` and create/change the geometry:
+- Run `fluent` and create/change the geometry (double check if you are connected to the visu partition):
 ```sh
 $ fluent
 ```